gustofied/P2Engine/README.md

-# Autonomous Systems via Multi Agent Systems and Verifiable Infrastructure
+# Autonomous Systems with Verifiable Infrastructure and Feedback Adaptation

 **Master's Thesis**
 _[Your Name]_